dali-lab/build/milestones/step01/index.md

 ---
 layout: page
-title: Step 1: Research and Code Experiment
+title: Step 1
 published: true
 ---

-## Overview
+## Research and Code Experiment

 Take time in Step 2 to research products and users, and create personas.
 Conduct code experiment 1.